 The province of Buenos Aires was the first to officially put new rules in place.
-According to the Official Gazette of the province of Buenos Aires, the province will grant up to seven licenses in all.
+According to the Official Gazette of the province of Buenos Aires the province will grant up to seven licenses in all.
 Only one licence will be granted per operator.
 The operator may be either based in the province of Buenos Aires or be a foreign legal entity (legally registered to operate in the province) and will be permitted to advertise its offer (with certain restrictions in place).

-The government will set up a commission that will be responsible for granting the licences and will take into account 20 minimum requirements. including the financial background technical know-how as well as data security measures, and the number of events and sports the potential licensee plans to offer.
+The government will set up a commission that will be responsible for granting the licences and will take into account 20 minimum requirements, including the financial background, technical know how as well as data security measures, and the number of events and sports the potential licensee plans to offer.
 The player must be located in the province while making a bet online according to the new law.

-The companies that operate online gaming in the province must pay 15 per cent of gross income, eight per cent in the form of a specific tax on online gaming as well as a two per cent fee.
+The companies that operate online gaming in the province must pay 15 percent of gross income, eight per cent in the form of a specific tax on online gaming as well as a two per cent fee.
 The newly regulated industry will be run by the provincial Executive Power, through the Provincial Institute of Lottery and Casinos (IPLyC).
-A similar model is expected to be put into place in Buenos Aires.